HorstMa/ToMCCA-Public/README.md

 # ToMCCA v1.0

 Thanks for chosing ToMCCA for you coalescence research.
 ToMCCA is a small project made to facilitate Coalescence studies using a lightweight, yet powerful framework.
-For further information on the coalescence model used please read https://arxiv.org/abs/2302.12696
+For further information on the coalescence model used please read https://arxiv.org/abs/2302.12696 and https://arxiv.org/abs/2404.03352.pdf.
+Please cite the latter when you use ToMCCA in your studies.